/60 years of cfs

-This year CFS turns 60!
+In 2016, CFS turned 60!
 It's a long time since 1956 and we doubt if anyone remembers the beginning personally.
 However, many of you have been with us for a very long time, so we invite you to share your memories with us.

 Send us an email with your story or even a picture, or write it down on paper and give it to a committee member on the door.
 We'll publish it here so that we can all share.

 And just because you might be a new member does not mean that you don't have a story to share too.